SiegeEngineers/WololoKingdoms/README.md

 The WololoKingdoms supports Independent Architecture like this HD Data Mod: http://steamcommunity.com/sharedfiles/filedetails/?id=893953860
 To replace a civ's architecture, download an IA mod for that civ from the steam workshop, find the folder you just downloaded in the steam workshop folder (usually C:\Program Files (x86)\Steam\steamapps\workshop\content\221380) and copy that folder.
 You can then paste it into the /mod_override folder you'll find next to the installer.
-Alternatively you can a Voobly mod like this one: http://www.voobly.com/gamemods/mod/858/WK-Architectures-showcase Do not delete the "berber mill fix folder", unless you use a graphics mod replacing the Berber Architecture You can also paste any graphics/sound mod you want to use offline into this folder.
+Alternatively you can use a Voobly mod like this one: http://www.voobly.com/gamemods/mod/858/WK-Architectures-showcase You can also paste any graphics/sound mod you want to use offline into this folder.

 There's also a "new_terrain_override" folder, should you wish to use different terrain slps for the expansion terrains.
 You can look at "/resources/new terrains" to see the naming convention.